 - Adolescents and out-of-school youth often lack the skills they need to become successful adults.
 As a result, they are more vulnerable to exploitation and abuse.

-In Zimbabwe, Bantwana helps vulnerable children and families access quality services.
+In Zimbabwe, Bantwana helps vulnerable children and families access critically needed services.
 Our innovative models of care are based on existing community structures and address children’s comprehensive needs.
-Bantwana strengthens the linkages and referral systems between community and government service providers, and works closely with the Government of Zimbabwe to strengthen the social welfare system.
+Bantwana strengthens the linkages and referral systems between community and government health and social service providers, and has worked closely with the Government of Zimbabwe to develop a national case management system.

-Bantwana also provides youth work readiness training, gender-based violence prevention and survivor programming, and pediatric HIV testing and treatment.
-Bantwana trains community learning facilitators, community health workers, and child care workers to ensure vulnerable children and caregivers in Zimbabwe have access to health, education, protection and livelihoods services.
+Bantwana also offers innovative youth work readiness training, comprehensive gender-based violence prevention and survivor programming, and extensive pediatric HIV testing and treatment.
+Bantwana trains community cadres in health, social protection, and education to support vulnerable children and caregivers and to link them to health, education, protection, and livelihoods services.

 - DREAMS Core